Tottenham issues stadium update and apology

-The redevelopment of White Hart Lane was scheduled to be completed in time for Spurs to host Liverpool on 16 September (AEST).
+The redevelopment of White Hart Lane was scheduled to be completed in time for Spurs to host Liverpool on 16 September (NZST).

 However, Spurs announced that "issues with critical safety systems" meant the fixture, and also their Premier League home game with Cardiff City, would be switched to Wembley.